Andrej-k/Nodejs-CRUD/README.md

 # Nodejs-CRUD

-App works with MongoDb hosted on mLab so you need to create a database there and change config.js file with your credentials.
+App works with MongoDb hosted on mLab so you need to create a database there and change config.js file with your connection string.

 How to start: